| WWII Costumes for Combat!

 of the European theater.
 Pictured above is costumer Beau Vanden Ecker putting final

 touches on the uniform of guest actor, and baseball great, Warren Spahn.
+By second

 season, Beau Vanden Ecker provided special fiberglass helmets for the cast and the stunt